kammitama5/kammitama5.github.io/_posts/2017-5-8-Monday-May-8th.md

 - This is this tutorial by the [Cherno](https://www.youtube.com/channel/UCQ-W1KE9EYfdxhL6S4twUNw).
   He's pretty awesome.

-  One of things I think I defintely have ahead of people in class is just pure mileage.
+- One of things I think I defintely have ahead of people in class is just pure mileage.
+  A lot of people don't even have a Github, or if they do, it's pretty empty, or only filled with class homework. :(

+- I don't get that at all...I think programming's fun, so it's always worthwhile to learn something or build as many things as you can.

+- I want to especially get better at:
+  C++
+  Haskell

+- I think that those two will do something special for my ability if I keep learning them, in addition to whatever other stuff I *have* to learn (*cough JavaScript, Python, etc*)

 Anyways, there are neat tricks like: